artunoyman/Code-to-learn/README.md

 # Code-to-Learn

+Hands-on machine learning and statistics experiments to build intuition through coding from scratch.

 ## Overview
 This repository is a personal study project designed to deepen my understanding of machine learning and statistical modeling through **hands-on coding from scratch**.
 It is structured into two main folders: